Best Subprime Loans for Bad Credit in May 2026

 Although it is possible to find subprime auto financing through a bank or credit union, many subprime consumers will likely have better luck getting financed through the dealer from whom they purchase their vehicle.

-An easy way to connect with dealers in your area who will work with your credit situation is to use an online lending network, like our options below.
-With dozens of dealer partners, online networks can help you find and compare auto loans with one simple form.
+One simple way to connect with dealers in your area who will accommodate your credit situation is by using an online lending network, like our options below.
+With numerous dealer partners, these networks make it easy for you to find and compare auto loans with just a single form.

 • Network of dealer partners has closed $1 billion in bad credit auto loans